Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Library Methods/extra articles/methods/Mathematical Methods.md

 ```

 ### math.abs(num:Float):Float
-The absolute value from a given number, distance of the number from zero `0`.
+The absolute value from a given number, distance of the number from $0$.

 - `num` - The number to returns its absolute number.